High Availability Guide for Jira

 Jira Data Center also supports Amazon Aurora, which lets you apply high availability to your database.
 This provides an additional level of durability to your entire deployment.

 Amazon Aurora is only available through AWS.
 We also provide an AWS Quick Start that allows you to easily deploy and configure Jira Data Center with Amazon Aurora.
-For more information, see Getting started with Jira Data Center on AWS.
+For more information, see Running Jira on an AWS cluster.

 Our community and staff are active on Atlassian Answers.
 Feel free to contribute your best practices, questions and comments.
 Here are some of the answers relevant to high availability: